-- Our vernacular heritage reflects the people who created it and who have used it - Minding this heritage carefully is to respect the work and creativity of our forebears - The best approach to working on vernacular buildings is 'gentle rehabilitation' - Get good advice before starting works that might have an impact on vernacular buildings - Your local authority may be able to assist with advice and grants - Respect the authentic character, layout and features of vernacular buildings - Avoid current 'fads' or fashions - Be very careful if carrying out energy retrofitting - Successful repairs or adaptations should be hardly noticeable - Check your buildings regularly for repairs that might be needed - 'Mind, mend, gently rehabilitate' - Keep up the good work if you are already the custodian of a vernacular building!
+- Our vernacular heritage reflects the people who created it and who have used it - Minding this heritage carefully respects the work and creativity of our forebears - The best approach to working on vernacular buildings is 'gentle rehabilitation' - Get good advice before starting works that might have an impact on vernacular buildings - Your local authority, or the Historic Environment Division, Department for Communities (NI), may be able to assist with advice and grants - Respect the authentic character, layout and features of vernacular buildings - Avoid current 'fads' or fashions - · Be very careful if carrying out energy retrofitting - Successful repairs or adaptations should be hardly noticeable - Check your buildings regularly for repairs that might be needed - 'Mind, mend, gently rehabilitate' - Keep up the good work if you are already the custodian of a vernacular building!

-Hay barn of vernacular character, with timber pole supports and pitched roof, Maddyboy, Barringtonsbridge, Co.
+Hay barn of vernacular character, with timber pole supports and pitched roof, near Barringtonsbridge, Co.
 Limerick (Barry O'Reilly)